 CA. Joined this start-up computer

 training organization to teach programming classes in Atari BASIC.
+Taught

-to computers class using the Atari
+Also taught an introduction to computers class using the Atari

 400 and 800 computers.
 Met with the owners and other instructors on a

 regular basis to develop new curriculum as needed.
 Taught civic and governments

 groups, individuals and small business owners.